 In developing its data collection efforts in this area, OJJDP acknowledged the importance of corrections for both maintaining the safety of the community and providing essential services to the youth involved.
 OJJDP annually surveys facilities that house these youth.
 In odd-numbered years, OJJDP administers the Census of Juveniles in Residential Placement (CJRP).
 This census gathers critical information on each youth in custody, including age, race, sex, and offense.
 In even-numbered years, OJJDP administers the Juvenile Residential Facility Census (JRFC), which collects important information on facility services and characteristics.

-This section draws on data from the CJRP and its predecessor, the Children in Custody (CIC) Census, to answer a wide range of questions about juveniles in custody.
+This section draws on data from the CJRP and JRFC to answer a wide range of questions about juveniles in residential placement and the facilities that hold them.
 For example:

 - How old are most juveniles in residential placement?

-- What proportion of juvenile offenders in custody are being held for violent offenses?
+- What proportion of juvenile offenders in placement are being held for violent offenses?